Posterior convergence rates for estimating large precision matrices using graphical models: Estimation of banding parameter

 where $\{C_1,\ldots,C_r\}$ and $\{S_2,\ldots,S_r\}$ denote the set of cliques and separators respectively corresponding to $G$.

-In our case, the model which is fit has a banded structure of the precision matrix.
+In our case, the model which is fit has a banded structure in the precision matrix.
+The graphs associated with the banding structure are linearly indexed by the banding parameter $k$.
 We denote the graphical model induced by banding parameter $k$ by $G^k$.
-Let $\rho_k$ be a prior on the graph with banding parameter $k$.
-Then the corresponding posterior probability of $G^k$ is given by
+Let $\rho_k$ be a prior on $k$.
+Then the posterior distribution of $k$ is given by